 Southeastern's Diesel Technology program is certified by the National Institute for Automotive Service Excellence (ASE) and the National Automotive Technicians Education Foundation (NATEF).
 As an ASE/NATEF certified program, students leave the program with skills sought after by employers across the nation!
 The program is also a member of the Association of Diesel Specialists (ADS), an organization "dedicated to the highest level of service on diesel fuel injection and related systems."
 All of our instructors are certified by the ADS.

 Our Diesel Technology program is in training with Fabick CAT and Cummins Engine Corporation.
-The program also has great working relationships with John Deer, Cummins, and Fabick CAT.
+The program also has great working relationships with John Deere, Cummins, Fabick CAT, and Pepsi MidAmerica.
 The instructors work hard to keep these relationships so that our students can experience the best education possible and intern with some of the best companies.
 We often get calls from employers wanting our students to apply for employment with their companies.

-According to the US Bureau of Labor Statistics, the median pay for diesel service technicians and mechanics is $50,200/year (in 2020) and jobs are projected to grow 8% from 2020 to 2030..
+According to the U.S. Bureau of Labor Statistics, the median pay for diesel service technicians and mechanics is $50,200/year (in 2020) and jobs are projected to grow 8% from 2020 to 2030..
 Students in SIC’s Diesel Technology program may find interest in the following career opportunities:

 - Diesel Mechanic

 Or maybe you plan to own your own shop!
 If so, The Workforce & Illinois Small Business Development Center (WISBDC) at Southeastern Illinois College can help get you started!

 The goal of the Diesel/Powersports Technology program is to prepare individuals for careers as Diesel/Powersports and Heavy Equipment Mechanics and occupations related to the field.
 Upon satisfactory completion, the student will meet the entry-level performance requirements, including: